maniospas/Blombly/docs/advanced/try.md

 Operation failed.
 </pre>

+!!! tip
+    The main error handling pattern is to check whether a function returns an error.

 ## Error handling

-One way of handling errors is
-the `as` keyword.
-This performs a normal assignment, but also returns a boolean (true/false) value depending on whether an error was encountered.
+One way of handling errors is through the `as` keyword.
+This is similar to assignment with `=`, but also returns a bool that indicates whether an error was avoided or encountered (true or false respectively).
 Below is a simple one-liner that retries reading from the console until a number is provided.

 ```java
 // main.bb